-I must warn you that this entry delves into one of the most stressful and heartbreaking few months of my life, but despite this, I came out of this experience more ready than ever to tackle intuitive eating.
+I must warn you that this entry delves into one of the most stressful and heartbreaking few months of my life, but despite this, I came out of this experience more ready than ever to tackle my eating disorder.

-After my father’s death and memorial service, my disordered eating thoughts returned but in a muted way.
-They were present but not as intrusive, which made them more manageable and much easier to dismiss.
-I finally felt like my obsession with food and my body were waning.
+After my father’s death and memorial service, my eating disordered thoughts returned but in a muted way.
+They were present but not as intrusive which made them more manageable and much easier to dismiss.
+I finally felt like my obsession with food and my body was waning.
 I had this newfound perspective about what really was important in life.
 I learned that life is precious,3 but the sacrifice and loss that was needed for me to learn this was profound.
-Though I would give anything to have my father, I am looking at life though a new lens, and I have him to thank for it.
-Not only have I overcome my disordered eating and body image issues, I am truly searching for what makes me happy and am making every effort to pursue that.
+Though I would give anything to have my father back, I am looking at life though a new lens and I have him to thank for it.
+Not only am I overcoming my eating disorder and body image issues, I am truly searching for what makes me happy and am making every effort to pursue that.
 I think my daddy would be proud.

 1Regret never came up.
-I always spent quality time with my father, so I have this to console me.
+I always spent quality time with my father, so for that I am grateful.

 2I am not trying to marginalize anyone who is in the midst of an eating disorder, but this is how I felt during that time of my life.